 This interview with Ross Cameron is the perfect addition to my Warrior Trading Review (insights to Warrior Starter, Warrior Pro, the chat room, the trading simulator and promo codes included).

 Transparency: We may get compensated when you click on links in this article.

-Question: Mr. Cameron, first of all, thanks a lot for being ready to answer these questions my readers and me are interested in!
+Question: Ross, first of all, thanks a lot for being ready to answer these questions my readers and me are interested in!
 Could you, please, start with telling us a little bit more about yourself?

 Question: To which kind of investors do you offer the services of Warrior Trading?

 Ross Cameron: I founded Warrior Trading in 2012 to help teach beginner traders how to avoid the mistakes I made, and to show them the strategy that has given me so much success.
 Anyone who is really good at something, has two choices.
 They can either keep it to themselves, or they can teach it and help other people enjoy the same rewards of learning that skill.

 I've always enjoyed teaching, so it was a natural progression for me to begin teaching day trading.
 It's something I'm obviously very passionate about, and I've also realized teaching has made me a better trader.
 It forces me to really analyze my own successes and failures.